densmirnov/awesome-lisk/README.md

 * [Lisk.builders/votemanager](https://lisk.builders/votemanager) A voting manager tool to help optimse your votes
 * [Lisk.support/lisk-pending](https://lisk.support/lisk-pending) A tool to check how much lisk you have pending from your current votes
 * [Lisk Delegate Charts](https://monivea.com/lisk-delegate-charts) A list of the top ranking Lisk delegates

+# Browser Extensions
+* [Lisk Price Ticker](https://chrome.google.com/webstore/detail/lisk-ticker/nddfpgnfeckojmofblmofodikhbplbfd) A Chrome extension to see the price of lisk in Chrome browser

 ## Donations
 Awesome list made by BlueDragon, you can donate Lisk here: 5755886524444585708L